nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 Any configured label and value that matches an SM process will add its archive to the list of selected archives for a restore.
 For instance, this can be used to easily select all SMs in a specific backup group - `--set restore.labels.backup="<backup group>"`.

+NuoDB will automatically assign the following process labels:

+- archive-pvc - the name of the archive PVC associated to this pod (available only for SMs)
+- container-id - the ID of the container
+- pod-name - Kubernetes pod name
+- pod-uid - Kubernetes pod UID
+- backup - The name of the backup group (available only for HC SMs)
+- host - Kubernetes node hostname on which the pod is running (available only for TEs)

 ### Archive seed restore

 The _archive seed restore_ operation restores a corrupted or lost archive while the database is running.